Breast Lift in Birmingham AL

 - Skin quality and elasticity as well as the amount of extra skin.

-Anesthesia choices for breast lift surgery include intravenous sedation and general anesthesia.
-Your doctor will recommend the best choice for you.
+Breast lift surgery is performed using intravenous sedation or general anesthesia.
+Your surgeon will recommend the best choice for you.

 Breast Lift Incisions

-There are three common incision patterns for a breast lift:
+The three common incision patterns for a breast lift are:

-- Around the areola and vertically down from the areola to the breast crease:
+- Around the areola and vertically down from the areola to the breast crease (lollipop incision).

-- Around the areola, vertically down from the breast crease and horizontally along the breast crease:
+- Around the areola, vertically down from the breast crease and horizontally along the breast crease (anchor incision).

-After your breasts are reshaped and excess skin is removed, the remaining skin is tightened and the incisions are closed.
-Sutures are layered deep within the breast tissue to create and support the newly-shaped breasts.
+After your breasts are reshaped and excess skin is removed, the remaining skin is tightened as the incisions are closed.
+Sutures are layered deep within the breast tissue to create and support the newly shaped breasts.
 Sutures, skin adhesives and/or surgical tape may be used to close the skin.

 Breast Lift Recovery

-Your doctor will give you specific instructions on how to care for yourself.
-Following your physician's instructions is essential to the success of your breast lift and recovery.
-These instructions may include:
+Your plastic surgeon will give you specific instructions on how to care for yourself after surgery.
+Following these instructions is essential to the success of your breast lift.
+The instructions may include:

 - How to care for your breasts following surgery.